-The next generation of supply chain innovation will be driven on the resiliency front, what we like to characterize as Supply Chain 3.0.
+The next generation of supply chain innovation will be driven on the resiliency front, which we like to characterize as Supply Chain 3.0.
 This is the resiliency-optimized supply chain.
 And we believe that the very foundation of the new paradigm is supply chain mapping.

-Supply chain mapping to identify origin and path of components as a capability is no longer simply a nice thing to have.
+Supply chain mapping to identify the origin and path of components as a capability is no longer simply a nice thing to have.
 A robust mapping platform provides a foundation for a rich set of analytics that can help large corporations with extensive and complex supply chains to make quicker decisions, proactively identify vulnerabilities, quantify exposures and take evasive action.

 Supply chain mapping also drives capabilities beyond just risk management.
-Country of origin, localization, carbon footprint analytics, currency risk and pricing trends, fuel price impact analytics – these are just some examples of capabilities that would be enabled.
+Country of origin, localization, carbon footprint analytics, currency risk, and pricing trends, fuel price impact analytics – these are just some examples of capabilities that would be enabled.
 In short, this is an investment that pays off many times over.